toma888/SquareReposApi/README.md

 How it shows:

 The first screen is a list of repositories.
-In each cell of the list - the name of the repository, the number of stars and forks.
+In each cell of the list - the name of the repository, number of stars and forks.
-By clicking on the repository, goes to the second screen - repository details, wich contains: full name, description, url, language, the number of stars, forks, watches, issues.
+By clicking any repository from the list the app redirects to the second screen - repository details, which contains: full name, description, url, language, number of stars, forks, watches, issues.

 Technologies: